 Before configuration, an attachment is with no attribute.
-An attachment MAY be configured to have one or more compatible attributes(refer to Section 4.2.6).
-The attributes of each attachment MUST be configured before this SAVI-DHCP function is enabled on the attachment.
+An attachment MAY be configured to have one or more compatible attributes (refer to Section 4.2.6).
+The attributes of each attachment MUST be configured before the SAVI-DHCP function is enabled.
 The procedure performed by SAVI devices on traffic from each attachment is determined by the attribute(s) set on the attachment.

-Particularly, if an attachment has no attribute, data traffic from such attachments will not be checked by SAVI-DHCP and will be forwarded directly.
+Particularly, if an attachment has no attribute, data traffic from this attachment will not be checked by SAVI-DHCP and will be forwarded directly.
 This prevents SAVI-DHCP from causing a break in the network when it is turned on without any binding anchors configured.
-However, if a binding anchor has no attributes, this means that the SAVI-DHCP-Trust attribute is not present.
-Because of this, DHCP server-client messages from that binding anchor will be discarded.
+However, if a binding anchor has no attribute, this means that the SAVI-DHCP-Trust attribute is not present.
+Because of this, DHCP server-client messages associated to this binding anchor will be discarded.
 This prevents a host from connecting to an unconfigured binding anchor and acting as a DHCP server.
 It is SUGGESTED to configure SAVI-DHCP-Trust on necessary binding anchors before turning on the SAVI-DHCP function.